CharlieHomewood/project-skyline/Kanban/Tasks/Migrate Google Drive files to Obsidian vault.md

 ---
 assignees:
   - Charlie
-completed: false
 date created: 2025-05-14
 date completed:
-date due:
+date due: 2025-05-31
 tags:
   - task
 ---

 description::<br>We currently have some files in our Google Drive that should be moved over to this vault.